mycoboco/ontime/README.md

         return
     })

-This prints on the 1th and 15th days of each month.
+This code prints on the 1th and 15th days of each month.

 Note how the last day of a month is handled.
 If you set the time expression to the 31th day as in `31 23:59:59`, the job will run only on January, March, May, July, August, October and December since others have no 31th day.
-See the `keepLast` option to change this behavior.
+Use the `keepLast` option to change this behavior.

 ##### Daily jobs

-The whole date part(`YYYY-MM-DDT`) should be omitted for daily jobs; note that the separator `T` is also dropped.
+The whole date part(`YYYY-MM-DDT`) should be omitted for daily jobs; note that the separator `T` should be also dropped.

     ontime({
         cycle: '12:00:00'